Nouha-SAMADI/deep_learning/README.md

 # Deep Learning Lab: Image Classification

 ## Objective
-The primary goal of this lab was to develop familiarity with the PyTorch library for constructing and evaluating neural network architectures.
-The task involved building models such as Convolutional Neural Networks (CNNs), Faster R-CNN, and Vision Transformers (ViT) to classify images from the MNIST dataset.
+The primary goal of this lab was to develop a deeper understanding of the PyTorch library by constructing and evaluating various neural network architectures.
+This included implementing models such as Convolutional Neural Networks (CNNs), Faster R-CNN, and Vision Transformers (ViT) for the task of classifying images from the MNIST dataset.

 ---

 ## Summary of Work